Sophia: The Great Books

 Description

-What is the good life?
+How do you live a virtuous life?
 What is a just society?
 There are no more important questions than these.
 This free 11 week course leads students to grapple with these issues, to examine the answers from the greatest creators in history and to think for themselves about how to live their lives.

 Although philosophy, both moral and political, is at the heart of a liberal arts education, we believe that literature and art matter just as much.